kfmo/Tableau/README.md

-Workbooks were put together using Tableau 10.2
+Workbooks were put together using Tableau Desktop 10.2 and 2018.11